JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/docs/src/index.md

 ```

 First, we have to define ``f`` in Julia.
 For this purpose
-HomotopyContinuation.jl provides an interface to [DynamicPolynomials.jl](https://github.com/JuliaAlgebra/DynamicPolynomials.jl) for human-readable input and output.
+HomotopyContinuation.jl provides an interface to [MultivariatePolynomials.jl](https://github.com/JuliaAlgebra/MultivariatePolynomials.jl) for human-readable and easy constructable input.
+In the following we will use the [DynamicPolynomials.jl](https://github.com/JuliaAlgebra/DynamicPolynomials.jl) implementation of that interface.

 ```julia
 import DynamicPolynomials: @polyvar # @polyvar is a function for initializing variables.